godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_flag_z()      |
 +----------+-------------------+

-If ``true``, then there is a linear motor on the z-axis.
+If ``true``, then there is a linear motor on the Z axis.
 It will attempt to reach the target velocity while staying within the force limits.

 .. _class_Generic6DOFJoint_property_linear_motor_z/force_limit: